aksel-blaise/garymorph/analysis/linear-metrics.md

 ### Calculate dart-arrow index (Hildebrandt and King 2012)

+Others have noted the gradual diminution in the size of Gary dart points through time (Baerreis 1951; Ford and Webb 1956; Schambach 1998;
+Densmore 2007), thus it was necessary to begin by asking whether the size of those points aggregated for this study may fall below the arbitrary 11.8 mm dart-arrow index (DAI) threshold posited by Hildebrandt and King (2012).
+The temporal span associated with morphologically-diagnostic Gary dart points is thought to transcend the cultural shift in subsistence practices from hunter-gatherer to emergent horticulturalist, and overlaps temporally with the advent and flourescence of the bow and arrow.

+Stem width (neck width) and thickness are among those variables included in this study, and can be used to identify whether Gary dart points may transcend the threshold between dart and arrow points (Hildebrandt and King 2012).
+The dart-arrow index was calculated for all specimens of Gary dart points used in this study, and none fall below the dart-arrow threshold posited by Hildebrandt and King (2012).
+It is noteworthy that others (Erlandson, Watts, and Jew 2014) have found that the DAI may not be universally applicable; however, the DAI and the threshold identified by Hildebrandt and King (2012) is a useful heuristic in this instance.

 ``` r
 # calculate dart-arrow index (max stem width + max thickness)
 dai<-maxstw + maxth